-When Azzedine Downes became President and CEO of the International Fund for Animal Welfare (IFAW) in 2012, one thing was clear to him: "Talking to people who already agreed with us just isn’t enough to get real results."
+When Azzedine Downes became CEO of the International Fund for Animal Welfare (IFAW) in 2012, one thing was clear to him: "Talking to people who already agreed with us just isn’t enough to get real results."

 As IFAW’s Executive Vice President since 1997, Azzedine had worked closely with experts from across the sciences and decision makers from around the world.
 But when he became President, IFAW started bringing together what Azzedine likes to call “the unusual suspects.”
 Seamstresses in Malawi.
 Auction houses in China.
 Military intelligence officers in Minnesota.
 Working together, IFAW’s eclectic network is now helping animals and people thrive together in more than 40 countries.